 COMING SOON!
 We will add a list of courses offering VE opportunities.
 Check back for updates.

 Once we have a list of courses offering a VE component, you will be able to register for these courses on WebAdvisor like you would for any regular course.

 This means that your professor(s) has partnered with someone (it could be a professor at another university, an NGO, an international business, etc.) to offer a collaborative, intercultural experience in your course(s).

 In most cases, you will be partnered with students from another university and you will work together to complete a project.
 You will be graded by your professor and receive a UofG grade on your transcript as usual, but there will be an additional intercultural component included in your course that you can add to your resume and LinkedIn profile.

 CIP is developing a micro-certificate that you can complete as part of the Virtual Exchange component of your course.
 This Micro-Certificate is developed with the help of OpenEd and is recognized by the University of Guelph.
-In order to earn your micro-cert you will have to complete a few short modules that discuss information about stereotypes, biases, cultural awareness, cross-cultural communication, and more.
+In order to earn your micro-cert you will have to complete four short modules that discuss information about stereotypes, biases, cultural awareness, cross-cultural communication, and more.

 While you are collaborating with people from another country, you will remain registered in the UofG course you signed up for and you will be graded by your professor and the criteria they outline for you.

 As noted above, there are many benefits to participating in a Virtual Exchange, but there are also some additional challenges you may face.
 For example: